-- 3.1 All employees are expected to maintain the standards of neatness, cleanliness, grooming and dress.
-The following guidelines represent minimum standards.
-Department directors/managers may adopt additional dress standards more stringent (but not less stringent) than the requirements indicated below. - 3.2 Hospital identification badges will be worn at collar/shoulder level while on the Hospital premises for work related purposes.
+- 3.2 Hospital identification badges will be worn at collar/shoulder level while on the Hospital premises for work related purposes.
 The name and picture will be visible.
 Clinical areas may alter the location of the identification badge when engaging in an activity that may affect patient safety. - 3.3 Street clothes/uniforms will be clean, wrinkle free and loose fitting to allow for freedom of movement.
 No halter tops, sweat pants/shirts, or leggings (that are not part of the department uniform) will be worn.
-Shirt tails must be tucked into pants.

-- 3.4 Clothing with slogans, advertisements, or logos will not be worn (except that employees may wear clothing with slogans, advertisements, or logos promoting Hospital-sponsored events and initiatives that are authorized by Hospital management (department directors/managers). - 3.5 Dresses/skirts cannot exceed two inches above the knee in length. - 3.6 Dress shorts can be worn with a jacket/blazer and cannot exceed two inches above the knee in length. - 3.7 Hosiery will be worn with dresses, skirts and dress shorts.
+Shirt tails must be tucked into pants. - 3.4 Clothing with slogans, advertisements, or logos will not be worn (except that employees may wear clothing with slogans, advertisements, or logos promoting Hospital-sponsored events and initiatives that are authorized by Hospital management (department directors/managers). - 3.5 Dresses/skirts cannot exceed two inches above the knee in length. - 3.6 Dress shorts can be worn with a jacket/blazer and cannot exceed two inches above the knee in length. - 3.7 Hosiery will be worn with dresses, skirts and dress shorts.
 Patterned, appliquéd or seamed hosiery are not acceptable. - 3.8 Shoes should be comfortable, appropriate for the work environment and consistent with professional attire. - 3.9 Sunshades (or other tinted, non-prescription glasses) shall not be worn inside hospital facilities. - 3.10 Caps or hats are not acceptable unless a part of the uniform. - 3.11 Under garments will be worn and will not be visible. - 3.12 Each employee is responsible for his/her daily personal hygiene. - 3.13 Jewelry will be conservative/no facial jewelry permitted (except on earlobes).